boshmaf/ionic-starter/README.md

 ## Structure

 Ok.
 Maybe you have noticed I'm a little different.
-Let's take from the bottom of the file list.
-In:
+Let's dig in:

 ### Custom styles
 I use Sass and you can override Ionic's Sass or add your own under `scss/` directory.